Do Fiberglass Pools Get Algae?

 1. Imbalanced Water Chemistry: Imbalanced pH, low chlorine levels, and high phosphate levels can create an environment conducive to algae growth.

-• Tip: For Northern Virginia fiberglass pools, regular testing and balancing of water chemistry help prevent algae.
+- Tip: For fiberglass pools, regular testing and balancing of water chemistry help prevent algae.

 2. Poor Circulation: Stagnant water or areas with poor circulation are more likely to develop algae.

-• Tip: For inground fiberglass pools in Northern Virginia, ensuring proper circulation through regular use of the pump and filter is crucial.
+- Tip: For inground fiberglass pools, ensuring proper circulation through regular use of the pump and filter is crucial.

 3. Insufficient Filtration: A malfunctioning or undersized filter can fail to remove algae spores from the water.

-• Tip: For custom pool shells in Northern Virginia, investing in a high-quality filtration system is important for preventing algae.
+- Tip: For custom pool shells, investing in a high-quality filtration system is important for preventing algae.

 4. Organic Debris: Leaves, dirt, and other organic materials can introduce algae spores into the pool.

-• Tip: For fiberglass pool kits in Northern Virginia, regular cleaning to remove debris helps keep algae at bay.
+- Tip: For fiberglass pool kits, regular cleaning to remove debris helps keep algae at bay.

 Preventing Algae in Fiberglass Pools